Denílson (footballer, born 1988): São Paulo loan

 Denílson returned to former club São Paulo on loan for the 2011–12 season after confirming he was to leave Arsenal earlier in the summer.

 His number 15 squad number at Arsenal was given to new signing Alex Oxlade-Chamberlain for the 2011–12 season.

 Denílson was sent off twice in his first three matches, with the latter of the red cards coming after he swore at a referee.
 Denílson thereafter received a number of angry messages in response to his playing upon Twitter.
 He then in response described the fans of whom spoke adversely about then São Paulo head coach Adílson Batista as being 'very, very annoying'.
 Denílson also claimed that he did not mean for his comments to be taken in a negative way towards all of the fans of the club.
 This was followed by a row of which ensued to such a level that several supporters demanded that Denílson was never to play for São Paulo again.

 On 6 October, he scored his first goal whilst upon loan, a long range strike for São Paulo against Palmeiras in a Brazilian Serie A game.
-Denilson was instrumental in São Paulo getting to the final of 2012's Copa Sudamericana where in the second leg of such Club Atlético Tigre refused to play the match in its entirety.
+Denilson was instrumental in São Paulo getting to the final of 2012's Copa Sudamericana where in the second leg of such Tigre refused to play the match in its entirety.
 As so São Paulo went on to victoriously lift the trophy with Denilson copping a winners medal altogether.

 On 3 June 2013, Denílson's agent confirmed that both Arsenal and Denílson had agreed to terminate his contract by mutual consent.